shagrouni/langs_string_build_test/README.md

-Evaluating Language Performance when Handling Large String
+Evaluating Language Performance when Handling Extensive String Constructions
 ================================================================================

 To investigate how different programming languages handle building large strings, I created nearly identical programs for each language.
 Each program constructs a string through a series of iterations, with each iteration appending a character representing the iteration number.
 The entire text is then saved to a file in one go.